 Another growing pain for many up-and-coming companies is the fact that many employees use personal devices for company purposes.
 Large enterprises typically have the budget to provide laptops and cell phones, and they also have the means to deploy sophisticated tracking and control systems.
 But among smaller companies, employees typically rely on their own devices; thus, small businesses must develop a bring-your-own-device (BYOD) strategy to protect their data.
 Based on this need, Microsoft has also included device management and security in the Microsoft 365 Business Premium offering.

-In this article, we’ll cover the main differences between Microsoft 365 Business Premium and the Office 365 E3 plan and take a look at whether this new solution is right for you.
+In this article, we’ll cover the main differences between Microsoft 365 Business Premium and the Microsoft 365 E3 plan and take a look at whether this new solution is right for you.

 What is Microsoft 365 Business Premium?

 Microsoft 365 Business Premium combines Office apps such as Word, Excel, Planner, Teams, and more with services for remote device and mobile application management, as well as the use of Windows 10 Pro to protect devices against spam and malware.